TienDatCactus/dbiASM/README.md

 •	Penalty: Talking about the results, for the students who performed effortlessly in the past semester, or in any other situation that they cannot pass the final exam and achieve the desired MINIMUM results, they will then have to face a thing called course retake fee.
 These will even based on when and how soon you started to retake those courses.
 Other than that, students who cheat or vandalize, etc... that interfere with the Uni’s rules, will also have to face fees or even disqualification.

 	 Main Goal:
-This database aims to help monitor students' learning progress, manage academic-related data.
+This database aims to help monitor students' learning progress and manage academic-related data.
 It intends to streamline the management of students' personal information, majors, courses, assessments, results, and penalties to ensure efficient data management within the educational institution.

 ________________________________________
 II)	ENTITY – RELATIONSHIP – ER
-1)	DIFINITION ENTITY – ATTRIBUTE
+1)	DEFINITION ENTITY – ATTRIBUTE
 Given the problem description and management goals, we can outline various entities and their associated attributes as follows:
 -	Student: Store a student’s information
-StudentID,  First Name, Last Name, MajorID, Sex, DateOfBirth, Address, EnrollYear, Email, Scholarship. o	EnrollYear: The year which that student enrolls to the school. o	Schoolarship: The scholarship of a student, from 0 means no scholarship, to 1 means full scholarship.
+StudentID,  First Name, Last Name, MajorID, Sex, DateOfBirth, Address, EnrollYear, Email, Scholarship. o	EnrollYear: The year in which that student enrolls at the school. o	Scholarship: The scholarship of a student, from 0 means no scholarship, to 1 means full scholarship.
 -	Study : Store information about courses the students study StudentID, CourseId, Semester , AverageScore o	AverageScore: The average score of a course of a student study in a semester.
--	Major : Store information about the majors the school has MajorID , Name.
+-	Major: Store information about the majors the school has MajorID, Name.
--	Penalty: Store information about penalty of students StudentID, PenaltyName, Fee, Date, Details o	Date: The date which the penalty occurred. o	Details: The reason for the penalty.
+-	Penalty: Store information about the penalty of students StudentID, PenaltyName, Fee, Date, Details o	Date: The date on which the penalty occurred. o	Details: The reason for the penalty.
 -	Course: Store information about the courses the school provides CourseID, CourseName, NumberOfAssessments.